remix-run/remix-website/data/posts/remix-vs-next.md

 We describe Remix as:

 > Remix is an edge native, full stack JavaScript framework for building modern, fast, and resilient user experiences.
-It unifies the client and server with web fundamentals so you can think less about code and more about your product.
+It unifies the client and server with web standards so you can think less about code and more about your product.

 We'll leave it to you to contrast those descriptions.